 Program Coordinator: Stephanie Wade (email@example.com) (413) 395-7879

-Beth Israel Deaconess Needham– BIDH-Needham is a 58-bed (including 7 ICU beds) community hospital.
+Beth Israel Deaconess, Needham (Needham, MA) BID Needham is a 58-bed (including 7 ICU beds) community hospital.
 The inpatient service is staffed by attending hospitalists, who are internal medicine trained physicians specializing in the care of inpatients.
 This means that essentially 100% of your physician interactions will be with attending physicians which will afford you a higher level of independence and autonomy.
-You will return to Boston Medical Center for Wednesday didactics and a car is required.
+A car is required.

-Beth Israel Deaconess Plymouth– is a150 bed community hospital that provides care to patients and communities on the South Shore and on Cape Cod.
+Beth Israel Deaconess, Plymouth (Plymouth, MA) BID Plymouth is a 150 bed community hospital that provides care to patients and communities on the South Shore and on Cape Cod.
 Students will work directly with hospitalists in the provision of care (with an opportunity for greater independence and autonomy), and get first-hand experience in an accountable care organization.
-You will return to Boston Medical Center for Wednesday didactics and a car is required.
-Housing is provided.
+A car is required and housing is provided.

-MetroWest Medical Center, Framingham–MetroWest is a community hospital in Framingham, MA with 300 beds.
+MetroWest Medical Center (Framingham, MA) MetroWest is a community hospital in Framingham, MA with 300 beds.
 Students join teams composed of one attending/hospitalist, one resident, and one intern.
-You attend didactics at Metrowest.
+You may attend didactics at Metrowest.
 A car is required.

-Roger Williams Medical Center, Providence, RI– The medical service at Roger Williams Medical Center in Providence, RI boasts a blend of primary and tertiary care in an academic community hospital and also is the site for the state’s only bone marrow transplantation program.
+Roger Williams Medical Center (Providence, RI) The medical service at Roger Williams Medical Center in Providence, RI boasts a blend of primary and tertiary care in an academic community hospital and also is the site for the state’s only bone marrow transplantation program.
 Students work alongside interns, residents and hospitalists to provide patient care.
-You attend didactics at Roger Williams.
+You may attend didactics at Roger Williams.
 Housing is provided.